2014-2015 Audit and Evaluation Committee Annual Report

 7. Forward planning

-The Committee is scheduled to have four meetings during 2013-2014.
-Its goal is to continue to provide advice that reflects core public sector principles, takes into account the independence of Agents of Parliament, and encompasses innovative and creative perspectives.
-In addition, it will ensure a smooth transition during the process of renewing its scheduled membership.
+The Committee is scheduled to meet four times during 2015–2016.
+Its goal are to continue to provide advice that reflects core public sector principles, take into account the independence of Agents of Parliament, and encompass innovative and creative perspectives.

 |Audit Committee Annual Report||A|